nasa/T-MATS/README.md

 was completed on behalf of the NASA Aviation Safety Program's Vehicle Systems Safety Technologies (VSST) project.

+<b>Description
 The T-MATS software provides a toolbox for the development of thermodynamic system models; it contains a simulation framework, multi-loop solver techniques, and modular thermodynamic simulation blocks.
-While much of the capability in T-MATS is in transient thermodynamic simulation, the developer’s main interests are in aero-thermal applications; as such, one highlight of the T-MATS software package is the turbomachinery block set.
+While much of the capability in T-MATS is in transient thermodynamic simulation, the developers' main interests are in aero-thermal applications; as such, one highlight of the T-MATS software package is the turbomachinery block set.
 This set of Simulink blocks gives a developer the tools required to create virtually any steady state or dynamic turbomachinery simulation, e.g., a gas turbine simulation.
 In systems where